KillyBOT/Systems_final/README.md

 ## Topics taught in class that this project will use

 * Pipes (between the main and sub servers)
-* Forking; creating separate processes (Forking the main server to each sub server)
+* Processes (Forking the main server to each sub server)
-* Memory allocation (This one is cheating, but might as well include it)
+* Memory allocation
+* Networking

 ## Rough outline of project